symfony/symfony-docs/configuration.rst

 Configuring Symfony (and Environments)
 ======================================

-Every Symfony application consists of a collection of bundles that add useful tools (:doc:`services </service_container>`) to your project.
-Each bundle can be customized via configuration files that live - by default - in the ``config/`` directory.
+Symfony applications can install third-party packages (bundles, libraries, etc.) to bring in new features (:doc:`services </service_container>`) to your project.
+Each package can be customized via configuration files that live - by default - in the ``config/`` directory.

 Configuration: config/packages/
 -------------------------------

 The configuration for each package can be found in ``config/packages/``.
-For instance, the framework package is configured in ``config/packages/framework.yaml``:
+For instance, the framework bundle is configured in ``config/packages/framework.yaml``:

 .. configuration-block::